 - Onions (Update: Due to A.B.’s comment below I’d probably buy organic onions.
 Apparently they don’t have a lot of pesticide residue but they ARE sprayed with toxic anti-sprouting agents after they’re picked)

 - Sweet corn (Note: Corn is not a vegetable – it’s a grain!
-And some sweet corn varieties are now GMO so this is on my avoid list)
+And some sweet corn varieties are now GMO, so it’s a good idea to ask questions before purchasing.)

 - Sweet Peas